rkh080711/HR-Onboarding-Analytics/README.md

 The analysis shows that employees in the New Onboarding group had higher 90-day engagement and higher 6-month retention than employees in the Old Onboarding group.

 The consistency of the pattern across cohorts provides additional context for management when evaluating the onboarding process.

+## 📐 Statistical Validation

+Statistical testing was performed to determine whether the differences observed between the Old and New Onboarding groups were statistically significant.

+### 1. Independent Two-Sample T-Test

+The T-Test was used to compare the mean 90-day engagement scores of the two onboarding groups.

+**Null Hypothesis (H₀):**
+There is no difference in mean 90-day engagement between the two onboarding groups.

+**Alternative Hypothesis (H₁):**
+There is a difference in mean 90-day engagement between the two onboarding groups.

+**Significance Level (α):** 0.05

+**Result:**

+- T-Test p-value = **1.79 × 10⁻³⁷**
+- Decision = **Reject H₀**
+- Result = **Statistically Significant**

+The New Onboarding group had a higher average 90-day engagement score, and the observed difference was statistically significant.

+### 2. Chi-Square Test

+The Chi-Square test was used to examine the association between onboarding group and 6-month retention.

+**Null Hypothesis (H₀):**
+There is no association between onboarding group and 6-month retention.

+**Alternative Hypothesis (H₁):**
+There is an association between onboarding group and 6-month retention.

+**Significance Level (α):** 0.05

+**Result:**

+- Chi-Square p-value = **6.29 × 10⁻³⁴**
+- Decision = **Reject H₀**
+- Result = **Statistically Significant**

+The analysis indicates a statistically significant association between onboarding group and 6-month retention.

+### Statistical Conclusion

+Both statistical tests produced p-values far below the 0.05 significance level.

+Therefore, the analysis provides strong statistical evidence that the New Onboarding group had higher 90-day engagement and higher 6-month retention than the Old Onboarding group.

+> **Note:** Statistical significance demonstrates that the observed differences are unlikely to be explained by random variation under the respective null hypotheses.
+Causal claims require an appropriate experimental or randomized study design.